Former President Obama Makes His First 2018 Midterm Picks

 "I'm proud to endorse such a wide and impressive array of Democratic candidates – leaders as diverse, patriotic, and big-hearted as the America they're running to represent," Obama said in a statement.
 "I'm confident that, together, they'll strengthen this country we love by restoring opportunity that's broadly shared, repairing our alliances and standing in the world, and upholding our fundamental commitment to justice, fairness, responsibility, and the rule of law.
 But first, they need our votes – and I'm eager to make the case for why Democratic candidates deserve our votes this fall."

 All of Obama's endorsements come in states that have already held their primaries, so he's not wading into any intraparty contests.
-But he didn't endorse yet in some notable places, such as California's Senate race, where incumbent Democratic Sen. Dianne Feinstein faces a challenge from the more progressive former state Senate President Kevin de León because of the state's top-two ballot system.
-Obama, however, does signal there will be more endorsements forthcoming.
+But he did endorse earlier this year in California's Senate race on behalf of Democratic Sen. Dianne Feinstein, who faces a challenge from the more progressive former state Senate President Kevin de León because of the state's top-two ballot system.
+Obama does signal there will be more endorsements forthcoming.

 Today I’m proud to endorse such a wide and impressive array of Democratic candidates – leaders as diverse, patriotic, and big-hearted as the America they’re running to represent: pic.twitter.com/gWzalQhFas— Barack Obama (@BarackObama) August 1, 2018